felixrieseberg/Montpellier/README.md

 # Montpellier

-A WIP Theme for Ghost.
-It's not done yet...
-Please go away.
+A theme for Ghost, classy & loosely based on Casper.
+It's not done yet, but almost ready.
+You probably shouldn't use it just yet.

 ## Copyright & License